 Be respectful of others.
 Talking to fellow passengers is fun, especially meeting a new train buddy, but not everyone wants to hear your conversation late at night.

-When walking in other parts of the train, remember other riders.
+When walking through other parts of the train, remember that other riders are present.
 You may have to make way for others or temporarily invade someone’s space, so be considerate.

 Consider sharing a table instead of hogging it when the lounge is busy.
 Feel free to take up the entire area if no one is around.
-If you need to make a long phone call at night, going to the lounge car is courteous so that others can sleep.
+If you need to make a long phone call at night, it’s courteous to go to the lounge car so that others can sleep.

 Again, walkways are tight quarters, and you may get bumped into or let others pass by to get through.
-It is a great time to practice manners and say hi and excuse me to fellow riders.
+It’s a great time to practice manners and say ‘hi’ and ‘excuse me’ to fellow riders.

 Ensure your bags or luggage are not banging into others as you walk through the train.